marcop135/bullframe.css/README.md

 Add some HTML markup, and two JS polyfills (if you need a wide cross-browser support).

-Tip: iff you need min/max-width CSS3 Media Queries support in IE8 (e.g. mobile-first responsive design), you could polyfill it with [respond.js](https://github.com/scottjehl/Respond).
+Tip: if you need min/max-width CSS3 Media Queries support in IE8 (e.g. mobile-first responsive design), you could polyfill it with [respond.js](https://github.com/scottjehl/Respond).

 #### IE8+ and old browsers